ilya-kavalenka/RECSEN/README.md

 }
 ```

+The Entries field is actual a variable size array of elements of group type SnapshotRefreshEntry.
 A group is a set of fields used to define arrays or to reuse a set of fields across messages.

 ```
 group SnapshotRefreshEntry